OpenLocalizationOrg/hyperVTest.it-it/virtualization/hyperv_on_windows/quick_start/walkthrough_vmconnect.md

 ms.ContentId: 178899C9-8EA6-4D82-A0B0-8BE4DDD78DAE
 title: Step 5: Connect to the virtual machine and finish the installation

-#Step 5: Connect to the virtual machine and finish the installation
+# Step 5: Connect to the virtual machine and finish the installation

+12-Nov update.
 In order to finish building your virtual machine, you need to start the VM and walk through the operating system installation.

-##Connect to the VM
+## Connect to the VM

 1. In **Hyper-V Manager**, double-click on the virtual machine.
 This will launch the VMConnect tool.
 2. In VMConnect, click on the green **Start** button ![](media/start.png).
 This is like hitting the power button on a physical computer.
 3. The VM will boot into setup and you can walk through the installation like you would on a physical computer.

 > **Note:** Unless you're running a volume licensed version of Windows 10, you do need a seperate license for Windows running inside a virtual machine.
 >  The virtual machine's operating system is completely independent of the host operating system.

-##Other stuff you can do in VMConnect
+## Other stuff you can do in VMConnect

 Here are all of the buttons and shortcut keys, mapped to what they do.